 This feature is useful for notifying administrators if a particular event occurs on a port.
-Using port keywords to report events does not impact the NFS log size.

 For keywords to trigger when no users are connected to a port, "Always Active" must be selected on the port's Port Configuration page.

 A list of existing port keywords is displayed on the Port Configuration page as well.